SLdragon/teamsfxwiki/How-Authentication-Works-in-TeamsFx-Tab-Template.md

->Note
-* This documentation applies to Teams Toolkit version >= 3.3.0, TeamsFx CLI version >= 0.11.0 and TeamsFx SDK version >= 0.5.0.
+>Note: This documentation applies to TeamsFx SDK version >= 2.0.0.
-* If you are facing errors with old project templates created by Teams Toolkit or older TeamsFx SDK version, please go to the [Migrate](#migrate) or [FAQ](#faq) for solutions.

 ## Overview

 A typical Teams tab application usually needs to obtain a currently logged-in user identity to build a single sign-on experience for the application user.
 To access user information protected by Azure Active Directory and to access data from services like Facebook and Twitter, the application needs to establish a trusted connection with those providers.
 For example, if your application is calling Microsoft Graph APIs to obtain a user's profile photo, you need to authenticate the user to retrieve the appropriate authentication tokens.

+## How auth code flow works in pure Teams Tab application

+In the pure Teams Tab template application created by Teams Toolkit, we leverage the [AAD Auth Code Flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow) as the authentication mechanism to provide user login experience in Teams Tab apps.
+The template provides a simple Teams Tab that can get user login information.

-Microsoft Teams provides a general [authentication flow](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/authentication/auth-flow-tab) for Teams Tab applications to log in users.
-The sequence chart below shows how the authentication flow works in a Teams Tab app.
+The sequence chart below shows how the authentication flow works in a pure Teams Tab app.

 ![sequence chart](https://docs.microsoft.com/en-us/microsoftteams/platform/assets/images/authentication/tab_auth_sequence_diagram.png)

-## How authentication flow works in Teams Tab application

-In the Tab application template created by Teams Toolkit, we leverage the [AAD Auth Code Flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow) as the authentication mechanism to provide user login experience in Teams Tab apps.
-The template provides a simple Teams Tab that can get user login information.

-Latest TeamsFx SDK uses [msal-browser](https://www.npmjs.com/package/@azure/msal-browser) for Auth Code Flow with PKCE authentication.
+> Latest TeamsFx SDK uses [msal-browser](https://www.npmjs.com/package/@azure/msal-browser) for Auth Code Flow with PKCE authentication.

-### The Login Flow
+### Use TeamsFx SDK for Auth Code flow with PKCE

-1. In the Teams Tab app, add the following code to trigger the login flow: `await credential.login(scope);`
+1. In the Teams Tab app, add the following code to trigger the login flow:
-> Note
-* You need to add the following code to create a new TeamsUserCredential instance: `const credential = new TeamsUserCredential();`
-* Due to the [limitation](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-js-initializing-client-applications#single-instance-and-configuration) of msal, multiple instances of `TeamsUserCredential` is not recommended.

-2. TeamsFx SDK will pop up a window and navigate to auth-start.html under `tabs/public` in your project.
-TeamsFx SDK will by default read `REACT_APP_START_LOGIN_PAGE_URL` from env as the endpoint of auth-start.html.
-You can customize your endpoint by updating `initiateLoginEndpoint` under `authentication` in `loadConfiguration()` in [useTeamsFx.js](https://github.com/OfficeDev/TeamsFx/blob/main/templates/tab/js/default/src/components/sample/lib/useTeamsFx.js) or [useTeamsFx.ts](https://github.com/OfficeDev/TeamsFx/blob/main/templates/tab/ts/default/src/components/sample/lib/useTeamsFx.ts).
-For example:
+    ```ts
+    const authConfig: TeamsUserCredentialAuthConfig = {
+      clientId: process.env.REACT_APP_CLIENT_ID!,
+      initiateLoginEndpoint: process.env.REACT_APP_START_LOGIN_PAGE_URL!,
+    };

+    const teamsUserCredential = new TeamsUserCredential(authConfig);

+    // Put the login code below in a call-to-action callback function to avoid browser blocking automatically showing up pop-ups.
+    const scope = ["User.Read"];
+    await teamsUserCredential.login(scope);
     ```

-      loadConfiguration({
-        authentication: {
-          initiateLoginEndpoint: your-auth-start-page,
-          clientId: clientId,
-        },
-        ...
-      });
-      ```
+    > Note: Due to the [limitation](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-js-initializing-client-applications#single-instance-and-configuration) of msal, multiple instances of `TeamsUserCredential` is not recommended.

+2. When `teamsUserCredential.login` function is triggered, TeamsFx SDK would pop up a window and navigate to auth-start.html under `tabs/public` in your project.
+The above code would read `REACT_APP_START_LOGIN_PAGE_URL` from env as the endpoint of auth-start.html.
+You can customize your endpoint by updating `initiateLoginEndpoint` of `authConfig`.

 3. In auth-start.html, will navigate to AAD login page using [msal](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/login-user.md#login-the-user).
 You can find the template of auth-start.html [here](https://github.com/OfficeDev/TeamsFx/blob/main/templates/tab/js/default/public/auth-start.html) for JavaScript and [here](https://github.com/OfficeDev/TeamsFx/blob/main/templates/tab/ts/default/public/auth-start.html) for TypeScript.